Presets:

 .24 hr Summary...

-field ranged from 1-9 nT with the Bz component variable between +/-9 nT.
+Total field ranged 2-7 nT and the Bz component was -4 to 2 nT.
+Solar

 .Forecast...